AKA: employment, jobs

 Key notes

-- We believe that the seasonality spikes shown are the students finishing their secondary or tertiary study years who then move onto a main benefit.
-We have asked MSD for confirmation.
+- The seasonality spikes around summer are in large part due to students finishing their secondary or tertiary study years who then move onto a main benefit, and sometimes, unemployment.

 - Remember that each Labour-led or National-led government has had coalition partners that share the successes, and the failures, with them.
 A full list of governments for this time range is at the bottom of this page.